 A Note to Bloggers:

 Blogging is fun and also requires work.
 I like promoting others in this field, pointing out people who’ve got something to say, have some passion, and an interesting writing style.
 It’s not always the way out there.
-That’s the hard part–getting our blogs seen among the hundreds of thousands available.
+That’s the hard part–getting our blogs seen among the millions available.
 That said, there’s a registration directory for women bloggers, Blogsbywomen, and of course Blog Catalog.
-A newer and growing site where pet bloggers can connect is Petsblogs.com.
+A newer and growing site in the blogging community is Petsblogs.com.

 All the positions taken are the writers alone, and do not extend to any other agency or association.